gdimitrovdev/talio/docs/agendas/Weekly_Lab_Meeting_4_Agenda.md

    > [Record response from TA]
     5. Is it a good practice to use "git rebase" or "git merge" before creating a merge request?
 If so which one should we use?
    > [Record response from TA]
+    6. For the meaningful MR, it two members worked on a branch and merge it, do the two of them pass for this criterion, or only one of them?
+    > [Record response from TA]
 5. Application
     1. Is the way that we split the tasks between the team members good enough?
    > [Record response from TA]